LSTM: A Search Space Odyssey: Vanilla LSTM

 \section{Vanilla LSTM}

-The LSTM architecture most commonly used in literature was originally described by \citet{Graves2005}.\footnote{But note that some studies omit peephole connections.} We refer to it as \emph{vanilla LSTM} and use it as a reference for comparison of all the variants.
+The LSTM setup most commonly used in literature was originally described by \citet{Graves2005}.
+We refer to it as \emph{vanilla LSTM} and use it as a reference for comparison of all the variants.
 The vanilla LSTM incorporates changes by \citet{Gers1999} and \citet{Gers2000} into the original LSTM~\cite{Hochreiter1997} and uses full gradient training. \autoref{sec:history} provides descriptions of these major LSTM changes.

 A schematic of the vanilla LSTM block can be seen in \autoref{fig:lstm}.
-It features three gates (input, forget and output), block input, a single cell (the Constant Error Carousel), an output activation function, and peephole connections.
+It features three gates (input, forget, output), block input, a single cell (the Constant Error Carousel), an output activation function, and peephole connections\footnote{Some studies omit peephole connections, described in Section \ref{sec:peephole}.}.
 The output of the block is recurrently connected back to the block input and all of the gates.